You are here: Home > Cycling > 3431 mile challenge

 I got the idea at a Leeds Palestinian Film Festival event - why not do a virtual ride to Gaza?
 Leeds to Gaza is 3431 miles, so I thought, well, 10 miles a day, if I start in January, I'll finish in December, just riding around locally.
 I've done long rides before - in 2015, I rode 927 miles over three months, to remember the British and Empire dead of WW1.
 Since 2021, each year, I have done a four or five day ride, 200 to 300 miles.
 In 2024, I raised money for Medical Aid for Palestinians ; I wanted to do that again - the need is so acute.

-Throughout the year so far, the Gaza ceasefire has come and gone, and the parlous situation of the Palestinians there has only worsened, but MAP has been able to keep on working.
-Public awareness has increased, and I still hope for the senseless slaughter to stop soon.
+Throughout the year so far, the Gaza ceasefire has come, gone, and is now on again (09/10/25) but the Palestinians are still in a parlous situation.
+MAP has been able to keep on working throughout.
+Public awareness has increased, and I am hoping that the senseless slaughter is over.

-I have a number of bikes, with 8 in working order, so decided that if possible, I would use a different bike from the one I used the day before.
+I have a number of bikes, with eight in working order, so decided that if possible, I would use a different bike from the one I used the day before.
 This stops me from using my electric bike all the time - I have to pedal but it is way easier!
+I have pretty much stuck to this rule.
+Over the ride, I have used all of my bikes, along with three borrowed and one hired.

-How has it been?
-Well, to date, I have only missed 2 days of 230 - attending A&E (not me!) and travelling.
-I have to say, I'm not always super motivated to ride, but once I'm on the bike, it's ok; if my legs aren't happy, I just go slowly!
-Sometime in April, I realised that if I increased my daily mileage a little, I could finish on my 77th birthday, 5th October; I am on track for this.
-As you would expect from a retired maths teacher, I have a spreadsheet to record everything, and it is programmed to tell me the expected finish date.
-And here is a graph to show my progress so far - I'm at 2809 miles so far.
+How was it?
+Well, I only missed 2 days of the 277 - attending A&E (not me!) and travelling.
+I have to say, I wasn't always super motivated to ride, but once I was on the bike, it was ok; if my legs weren't happy, I just went slowly!
+Sometime in April, I realised that if I inreased my daily mileage a little, I could finish on my 77th birthday, 5th October; I slipped up in my calculations and finished on 4th October, my 50th Wedding Anniversary.
+As you would expect from a retired maths teacher, I had a spreadsheet to record everything, and it was programmed to tell me the expected finish date.
+And here is a graph to show my progress.

-I have publicised the ride on social media, on the local online newspaper, West Leeds Dispatch, the Canary website, and on BCB Radio.
-The bikes always have one or more A4 sized posters about the ride, and I have business cards printed with the ride details.
+I publicised the ride on social media, on the local online newspaper, West Leeds Dispatch, and The Canary website, in the Yorkshire Evening Post and on BCB Radio.
+(There are a couple of audios of interviews on that page).
+The bikes always have one or more A4 sized posters about the ride:

 Saskia: So nice to meet you on the canal today, such an important cause - good luck with the rest!